go-logr/logr/README.md

 defers the actual act of writing logs (to files, to stdout, or whatever) to the `LogSink` interface.

-The `LogSink` interface is intended for logging library implementors.
+The `LogSink` interface is intended for logging library implementers.
 It is a pure interface which can be implemented by to provide the actual logging functionality.